-One Instant Pot hack that I have learned is to use a 6-quart pot on top of an 8-quart pot.
-That way its easy to cook two elements of one meal.
+One Instant Pot hack that I have learned is to use a 3-quart pot inside a 6-quart pot and an 8-quart pot.
+That way it’s easy to cook two elements of one meal.

 Is there anything I should know first before purchasing an Instant Pot?

 YES!
 Before you buy the Instant Pot, there’s a good bit of information that you should know.
 Be rest assured that one of it is bad, but it’s definitely worthy to read ahead before taking the plunge and investing your money.